talpor/talpor-dev-handbook/docs/conception/index.md

 Always keep in mind:

-- **Your estimation will probably be wrong.** Humans are exceptionally bad at estimating time, especially under-estimating.
+- **Your estimation will probably be wrong.** Humans are exceptionally bad at estimating time, especially under-estimating it.
 Do your best to keep the estimation as honest and real as possible.

 - **Account for testing, deployment, bugfixing and other changes.**